brucemack/WARS-Birdhouse/README.md

 All nodes support a serial interface for interacting with the network, but this is only connected for desktop nodes.

-The serial command processor is implemented using this [very good project](https://github.com/philj404/SimpleSerialShell).
+The serial command processor is implemented using this [very good project](https://github.com/philj404/SimpleSerialShell) by Phil Jensen.

 A static routing mechanism is being used at the moment.
 The routing table for each node can be changed remotely.
 Dynamic routing will be developed in a future phase.